whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 For global coverage placetypes like continent, country (and dependency), region, county, and locality the population should eventually sum to the planet’s population – modulo import vintage and population growth and the “per global” provides an coverage &/or accuracy scoring.
 For other placetypes like macroregion and localadmin they should sum to the population in the covered countries (not included in the table).
 Other placetypes are not available globally so the “per global” indicates the global significance of that placetype when viewed by population instead of feature count.

 _(below) This chart sums available population values on WOF records grouped by placetype.
-Some placetypes that have global coverage should sum to the current “per global” population estimate of 7.888 billion people but currently may not because (a) the vintage of per feature population estimates either lags behind actual population growth or may over-estimate population and (b) some features lack population entirely._
+Some placetypes that have global coverage should sum to the current “per global” population estimate of 7.888 billion people but currently may not because (a) the vintage of per feature population estimates either lags behind actual population growth or may over-estimate population e.g. because of disputed territories and (b) some features lack population entirely._

 placetype | population | per global
 --------- | ---------: | ---------: